Franc Lamy (1855-1919)

 First Franc Lamy merely painted landscapes, especially of Versailles, Brugge and Italie (R9;R3;iR4;iR65).
 Later on he specialized in portraits (of elegant lady’s) and nudes (iR4;R3;iR5).
 He also worked as an illustrator; he did some work for the musician Cabaner (R3;iR5;iR4).
 After 1877 he made decorative art (iR69;R16).
 He painted lovely paintings with fresh colours (R9).
 In his later years Franc Lamy painted in a more classical style, but kept the freshness and lightness of his impressionistic years (R9).

-It is important to discern Franc Lamy from Pierre-Auguste Lamy who was born in Paris and exhibited in the 1860’s and 70’s at the Salon (iR1).
+It is important to discern Franc Lamy from Pierre-Auguste Lamy, an etcher, who was born in Paris and exhibited in the 1860’s and 70’s at the Salon and of François-Edouard Lamy, who was born in Salin and of a Herman-Blanc Lamy who exhibited at the Salon-des-Refuses in 1886. (iR1).

 Was Franc Lamy an impressionist?